Living Systems Institute

 Our methodology

 We have developed a novel cell dissociation approach (ACME, García-Castro et al. Genome Biology) which fixes the cells while they are being dissociated, preventing the stress imposed by enzymatic live dissociation.
 ACME is very versatile and can be used in different species.
-We have also optimised a modified version of SPLIT-seq, a scRNA-seq technique that uses combinatorial barcoding.
-SPLIT-seq is cheaper than droplet methods, can be scaled up and allows multiplexing (avoiding batch effects).
+We have also optimised a modified version of SPLiT-seq, a scRNA-seq technique that uses combinatorial barcoding.
+SPLiT-seq is cheaper than droplet methods, can be scaled up and allows multiplexing (avoiding batch effects).
 This enables us to perform functional genomics comparisons with cell type resolution.
 Our group uses the planarian model as a workhorse to develop new single cell methods to decode stem cell and differentiation properties, which can be later used in other animal stem cell models.

 ACME Dissociation (left) + SPLiT-seq (right): We have developed a novel approach for single cell transcriptomics that fixes the cells from the very beginning (ACME) and combined this with SPLiT-seq, a novel combinatorial barcoding method of single-cell transcriptomics that allows sequencing >50K cells in one run (Garcia-Castro et al. Genome Biology 2021).